The Multiparty Coherent Channel and its Implementation with Linear Optics: Introduction

-Recently, Wilde, Krovi, and Brun extended the cobit channel from discrete variables to continuous variables (CV) and introduced the concept of ``conat channel'' \cite{M. M. Wilde2007} as the CV counterpart of the DV ``cobit channel''.
-Wilde and Brun gave the definitions of the ideal position-quadrature (PQ) conat channel and momentum-qudrature (MQ) conat channel in the Schroedinger-picture, as the following map $|x\rangle^{A}\rightarrow|x\rangle^{A}|x\rangle^{B}$, $|x\rangle$ represents position eigenstate or momentum eigenstate respectively.
-Nonideal (finitely squeezed) conat channels are also discussed in the Heisenberg picture.
+Recently, Wilde, Krovi, and Brun extended cobit channel with discrete variables to continuous variables (CV), and they introduced the concept of `conat channel'\cite{M. M. Wilde2007} as the CV counterpart of the DV 'cobit channel'.
+In their work, Wilde and Brun proposed definitions of ideal position-quadrature (PQ) and momentum-qudrature (MQ) conat channel in Schroedinger-picture: $|x\rangle^{A}\rightarrow|x\rangle^{A}|x\rangle^{B}$,$|p\rangle^{A}\rightarrow|p\rangle^{A}|p\rangle^{B}$ where $|x\rangle$ and $|p\rangle$ represents position and momentum eigenstate respectively.
+Nonideal (finitely squeezed) conat channels are also discussed in the Heisenberg picture\cite{D. F. Walls}.

 The coherent channel provides for coherent communication.
 Coherent communication has several useful characteristics and applications.
-It provides coherent versions of continuous-variable teleportation and continuous-variable superdense coding, moreover they are dual under resource reversal \cite{A. Harrow2004,I. Devetak2006}.
-Also, it can be applied in remote preparation (RSP) consuming less entanglement than standard ones \cite{A. Harrow2004}.
-Coherent communication also can be used in error correcting codes \cite{Brun2006,Brun2006arXiv}.
+It provides a coherent version of continuous-variable teleportation and continuous-variable superdense coding, and they are proved dual under resource reversal \cite{A. Harrow2004,I. Devetak2006}.
+In addition, it can be applied in remote state preparation (RSP), consuming less entanglement than standard ways \cite{A. Harrow2004}.
+Moreover, coherent communication also proves useful in error correcting codes \cite{Brun2006,Brun2006arXiv}.

-In this paper, we extend the notion of conat channel to multiple parties that can perform multiparty coherent communication.
-Also, we construct two methods to implement it with linear optics and we analyze the noise accumulation in different prepared EPR \cite{A. Einstein1935} resources.
-Multiparty conat channel has all the useful properties of the bipartite conat channel, we propose some new applications of multiparty conat channel in controlled communication and quantum secret sharing (QSS).
-Insights into the conat channel occur by detecting one quadrature of Alice's modes and replacing Bob's respective quadrature, finally Bob can extract the transmitted message, which will be highlighted in our protocols later.
+In this paper, we extend the notion of conat channel to multiparty situations in order to perform multiparty coherent communication.
+Additionally, we propose two methods of implementation with linear optical techniques and analyze the noise accumulation in different EPR \cite{A. Einstein1935} resources.
+Multiparty conat channel inherits all the useful properties from bipartite conat channel.

 Our paper is organized as follows.
-In Section 2, we provide a general definition of multiparty position-quadrature (PQ) conat channel and multiparty momentum-qudrature (MQ) conat channel in Heisenberg representation.
-In Section 3, two implementations of the protocol using realistic linear optical devices are outlined.
-In Section 4, we discuss the applications of our protocol.
-Finally, a brief conclusion is given in Section 5.
+In Section 2, we provide a general definition of multiparty position-quadrature (PQ) and momentum-qudrature (MQ) conat channel in Heisenberg representation.
+In Section 3, two implementations of the protocol with linear optical devices are outlined.
+A brief conclusion is given in Section 4.